rkwitt/teaching/WS2526/CV/VO/README.md

 ## Grading

-Grading is based on a **final exam** at the end of the semester or within the semester break.
+Grading is based on a written **final exam** at the end of the semester or within the semester break.
 However, I am quite flexible regarding exam dates, and we will find dates that work for everyone.
+There will be **three** dates for this exam (announced above).

+### On the use of AI tools

+The use of AI tools is **not permitted** during the exam, see § 2a [HS-QSG](https://www.jusline.at/gesetz/hs-qsg/paragraf/2a).

 ## Material